Our vision, priorities and pledges

-To achieve our ambitious vision we have a set of priorities and pledges which set out how we intend to provide services to residents and set key milestones to achieving our aims.
-We have listed all the pledges on the following pages.
-We are in the process of developing a new reporting system that will allow you to monitor our progress when it is live.
+To achieve our ambitious vision, we have committed to four priorities and 26 pledges.
+These set out how we intend to provide services to residents and set key milestones to achieving our aims.
+You can view our progress against each pledge on these pages.

 Our four priorities are: